Skip to Main Content

 Redemption value

-Travel rewards tend to be worth more than cash back, and some of the best travel rewards currencies can be worth up to 2 cents each or more.
-However, your redemption value depends on how you redeem your travel rewards.
+Travel rewards tend to be worth more than cash back, and some of the best travel rewards currencies can be worth 2 cents each or more depending on how you redeem your travel rewards.

 For example, if you cash in flexible points for a statement credit to your account, you may only get 1 cent per point in value.
 But if you transfer your points to a high-value travel partner, your points could be boosted to 2 cents each or more.
 You may also get more than 1 cent per point in value if you redeem your points for travel through your issuer portal.